Heating Rates under Fast Periodic Driving beyond Linear Response

 \sectionprl{Conclusion and Outlook} We have derived a formula on the heating rate under fast driving with arbitrary driving strength.
 Our idea is based on considering the problem in a rotating frame in which driving looks weak.
 Such a rotating frame is found by using the high-frequency expansion of the micromotion operator.
 Our formulation is valid for both classical and quantum systems.

-It is often argued that the truncation of the high-frequency expansion describes dynamics in a prethermal regime before the heating takes place~\cite{Mori2016b, Kuwahara2016, Ikeda2021}.
-However, our results show that information on heating in the long-time dynamics is encoded in the first few terms of the high-frequency expansion.
-Indeed, our numerical results clearly show that the truncation at the second order already gives quantitatively accurate heating rates beyond linear response.
+It is often argued that a truncation of the high-frequency expansion of the Floquet Hamiltonian describes dynamics in a prethermal regime before the heating takes place~\cite{Mori2016b, Kuwahara2016, Ikeda2021}, whereas an asymptotic divergent behavior of the high-frequency expansion is related to heating.
+Contrary to this argument, our formulation tells us that the information on heating under fast and strong periodic driving is encoded in a truncation of the high-frequency expansions of the Floquet Hamiltonian \emph{and} the micromotion operator.
+Considering the micromotion operator is crucial in our formulation, although it is often neglected in investigating heating dynamics because of the fact that the micromotion describes fast oscillations rather than long-time slow dynamics.

 Both in classical and quantum systems, we have found non-monotonic heating rates as a function of the driving amplitude.
-Such a suppression of heating at strong driving has also been found in the previous study~\cite{Ikeda2021}, and it looks universal in some extent.
+Such non-monotonicity has also been found in the previous study~\cite{Ikeda2021}, and it looks universal in some extent.
 It is a future problem to understand universal features of the heating dynamics by using our formulation.

 Some recent studies have also attempted to use aperiodic driving (random or quasiperiodic one) for controlling quantum many-body systems~\cite{Nandy2017, Zhao2019, Crowley2020, Zhao2021, Long2021}, and some rigorous results have begun to appear~\cite{Else2020, Mori2021}.
 It will be a fascinating open problem to give a simple and accurate heating-rate formula for fast and strong quasiperiodic driving.